 Personal computers are exactly what you think it is; machines that do a general-purpose job are explicitly designed to be used by one person.
 Construction is simple too.

 Workstations are usually better performing than PCs, but that line is often blurred with so many powerful consumer-level parts.
-Still, however, these types of machines have lightning-fast CPUs and SSDs with a ton of space on them.
+Still, however, these machines have lightning-fast CPUs and SSDs with a ton of space on them.

-Don’t confuse minicomputers with PCs as they are entirely different things.
+Don’t confuse minicomputers with PCs, as they are entirely different things.
 They’re more like small servers.
 Minicomputers have all of the features that a giant mainframe would have but on a smaller scale.

 These machines are a type of multi-user computer that a business may use for inventory management or accounting.
 For example, you may see minicomputers supporting up to 200 users simultaneously and doing the calculations for all these people.

-Compared to mainframe computers, minicomputers are much slower with lower processing power and less storage space, which is fine if they don’t have to handle a lot of information simultaneously.
+Compared to mainframe computers, minicomputers are much slower, with lower processing power and less storage space, which is fine if they don’t have to handle a lot of information simultaneously.

 These machines are great for small businesses, but if you’re a large company like Google, you will need something much bigger and more powerful.
 And those are mainframe computers.